By Joe Wallin | July 6, 2026 | ~7 min read

 Earnout Redemptions and Contingent Consideration: Acquisitions sometimes involve earnout payments structured as stock redemptions or cash paid by redeeming outstanding shares.
 If the target company is redeeming shares shortly before or after issuing new QSBS shares (which can happen in complex post-acquisition restructurings), the timing trap triggers.

-Equity Compensation Adjustments: Companies that repurchase shares to cover Section 83(b) tax withholding obligations or to adjust employee holdings need to be careful.
+Equity Compensation Adjustments: Companies that repurchase or net-settle shares to cover tax withholding at vesting or exercise, or to adjust employee holdings, need to be careful.
 Every share withheld or repurchased counts toward the redemption thresholds.

 How to Protect Your QSBS Status: Practical Planning Tips